EOxServer/eoxserver/developers/code-style-guide.rst

 Import rules
 ------------

 As defined in Python PEP 8, place all imports in the top of the file.
 This makes it easier to trace dependencies and allows to see and resolve importing issues.

 Try to use the following importing order:

-    1) Standard library imports or libraries that can be seen as industry standard (like numpy).
+    1. Standard library imports or libraries that can be seen as industry standard (like numpy).
-    2) Third party libraries (or libraries that are not directly associated with the current project).
+    2. Third party libraries (or libraries that are not directly associated with the current project).
 E.g: GDAL, Django, etc.
-    3) Imports that are directly associated with the current project.
-In case of EOxServer, everything that is under the ``eoxserver`` package root.
+    3. Imports that are directly associated with the current project.
+In case of EOxServer, everything that is under the :mod:`eoxserver` package root.

 Use single empty lines to separate these import groups.

 Coding guidelines